ivarprudnikov/secret-message-share/README.md

 The availability of the service connection is ensured by the public cloud provider.
 The Azure Function App service is highly scalable.
 At the moment the application is deployed in the datacenters in the North Europe region.
 The cloud provider guarantees the access to the service according to the service level agreement (SLA) which mentions 99.95% guarantee.
 The remaining access failures are handled on the client side and use a retry policy or inform the user about the temporary unavailability of the service.

+The access to the host where the server is running is restricted and all of the ports are closed except one for the web traffic.

 To detect the unauthorized access to the application the server logs are used.
 The logs are stored in the Azure Log Analytics workspace.
 It is the duty of the administrators to monitor the logs and take action in case of the unauthorized access to the application.
 The logs are stored for an extended amount of time to allow the investigation of the security incidents.

 In case of the breach the restoration of the service will either be done by the cloud provider or the administrator who has the access.
 The administrator can quickly apply additional network configuration changes to block the unauthorized access to the application.